logo

 The cosmetics manufacturing license is required when you plan to produce cosmetics.
 Thus the license required for the manufacture and marketing of cosmetic products in India pursuant to the D & C Act, 1940-

-• The license issued for the production of cosmetics for sale or distribution in Form No 32 and submitted in Form No 31.
+• The license issued for the production of cosmetics for sale or distribution in Form COS-5.

-• The license issued for the loan license for the production of cosmetics for distribution in Form 32-A and submitted in Form 31-A
+• The license issued for the loan license for the production of cosmetics for distribution in Form COS-6.

-• The license on Form 37 shall be given for the grant or renewal of approval for the conduct test on drug or cosmetic or raw material used in its production on behalf of a license for the selling of drugs and cosmetics manufacture.
+• The license on Form 37 shall be given for the grant or renewal of approval for the conduct test on drug or cosmetic or raw material used in its production on behalf of a license for the selling of drugs and cosmetics manufacture after filing of Form 36.

 For Importer